 9.5.1 Overview of Global Data Services

-Global Data Services (GDS) is a new feature introduced in Oracle Database 12c Release 1 (12.1).
-Through this feature, Fast Connection Failover, Run-time Connection Load-Balancing, and Connection Affinity features that were available only in Oracle RAC, are now extended to a set of replicated databases that offer common services.
+Global Data Services (GDS) feature is available since Oracle Database 12c Release 1 (12.1).
+Through this feature, Fast Connection Failover, Run-time Connection Load-Balancing, and Connection Affinity features that were available only in Oracle RAC, were extended to a set of replicated databases offering common services.

 The set of databases may include Oracle RAC and single-instance Oracle databases interconnected through Data Guard, GoldenGate, or any other replication technology.
 A database service that can be provided by multiple databases is called a global service, so that it can be distinguished from the traditional service that can be provided only by a single database.
 This combination enables services to be deployed anywhere within this globally distributed configuration, supporting load balancing, high availability, database affinity, and so on.